rnx2024/Real-time-Dashboard-Python-Dash-/README.md

  Output('total-purchase-count', 'children')],
 ```

-I have added another folder which contains a new real-time dashboard which makes use of google cloud and bigquery data.
+I have added another folder which contains a new real-time dashboard which makes use of Google Cloud and BigQuery data.
-Pandas, dash, dash_bootstrap_components,plotly,threading are used for this additional dashboard.
+Pandas, dash, dash_bootstrap_components, plotly, threading are used for this additional dashboard.
 The dashboard also opens
 to a new tab in the default browsser tab.

 To use this new Dashboard, you must have your own BigQuery account.
 You can make use of the BigQuery Sandbox, a free account.